Frequently Asked Questions about our Debt Management Program

 No. You will ultimately pay back 100 percent of the principal you owe to your creditors.
 However, with lower interest rates you will have your debt paid off much quicker.

-The purpose of the debt management program (DMP) is to help you get out of debt, which is why we typically recommend all outstanding debts be placed on the DMP.
+Yes.
+But we don't recommend leaving more than one off the program, The purpose of the debt management program (DMP) is to help you get out of debt, which is why we typically recommend all outstanding debts be placed on the DMP.
 Leaving an account off the plan may tempt you to continue charging on that account and ultimately see your balance go up instead of down.
-It is possible to leave an account on the DMP, but we do not recommend it.

 The only accounts we recommend to leave off the DMP are those that are not eligible due to either being new accounts or those opened under a promotional plan.